aiidateam/aiida-workgraph/docs/source/tutorial/index.rst

 Tutorials
 ===========================================

-In this tutorials, you will see severl examples in real applications.
+In this tutorials, you will see several examples in real applications.

 .. toctree::
    :maxdepth: 2